jaydenc3399/sep11-freedom-project/blog/entry02.md

 ---

-Another part I tinkered with in my code was this part of my code which was already inside
+Another part I tinkered with in my code was this part of my code which was already inside, I tried to change my expldoe function, the particles inside to be a different color and I was able to do it with this code.

 ```js
 function explode(origin) {